 I started my adventure completely unaware of the deadly history and dangerous side of the Queen’s Bath…

-A mere 15 minutes-drive took us to the Queen’s Bath trailhead.
+A mere 15-minute drive took us to the Queen’s Bath trailhead.
 It took us one quick glance to realize that there was no way to carry the baby down the slippery path.
 So, we decided I would hike alone.

 Queen’s Bath Hike

-Starting as smudged stairs, the path very soon turned into a narrow, steep, and extremely slippery trail.
+Starting as a series of smudged stairs, the path very soon turned into a narrow, steep, and extremely slippery trail.
 It could be more appropriate for sledding (never mind the absence of the snow) if not for massive tree roots, sticking out all over the trail.

 “The roots are your friends.
 Hold onto them.”
 Without comprehending at first what a slender woman with covered with mud hands and feet meant, I took her advice seriously.
 This tip helped me complete the hike to the Queen’s Bath without slipping down even once.